aDotInTheVoid/site/content/posts/rustdoc-json-2022.md

 Nordholts,, Matthias Krüger , Michael Goulet, Michael Howell, Noah Lev, Predrag Gruevski, QuietMisdreavus, Rune Tynan, Tyler Mandry, and Urgau for their invaluable conributions.

+Hopefully next year can be as good as this.
+My main goal is to impove the way cross-crate ID lookup works, but theirs also more work to be done to fix more bugs, further flesh out the test suite, and increase performance.
+I'll write more about these in a future post.

+If you want to hear about that when it come's out, or just generatly want to be notified the next time I have something to share online, you can find me in the Fediverse [@nixon@treehouse.systems](https://social.treehouse.systems/@nixon).
 If you have feedback or want do discuss the post, you can do that on [github](https://github.com/aDotInTheVoid/site/issues/1).
-If you want to be notified the next time I have something to share online, you can find me in the Fediverse [@nixon@treehouse.systems](https://social.treehouse.systems/@nixon)